topcoder-platform/skill-importer-framework/docs/Implementation_Investigation.md

 These could also be scanned for skill-related keywords.

+This information can also be accessed without an access_token using this endpoint: GET `https://api.linkedin.com/v2/people/(id:{userId})`

 [Source](https://developer.linkedin.com/docs/fields/full-profile)

 ### 4.4 Are there any rate limit of requests of API usage or scraping?